Ouidah: History

 Whydah troops pushed their way into the African interior, capturing millions of people through wars, and selling them to European and Arab slave traders.
+Brandenburg established some forts between the years 1682 and 1700, alongside the English (British after 1707) and Dutch.
 By 1716, the Kingdom of Whydah had become the second largest slave port in the triangular trade, as noted by the crew of the slave ship Whydah Gally when it arrived to purchase 500 slaves from King Haffon to sell in Jamaica.

 The Kingdom was ruled by King Haffon, who received his coronation crown as a gift from Portugal, until, in 1727, the Kingdom of Whydah was captured by the forces of King Agaja of Dahomey.
 On 19 March 1727, The Boston News-Letter gave this report:

 WHYDAH IN AFRICA: the beginning of this month, Agaja the king of Dahomey came down unexpectedly with an army, and soon became master of this place, and the country adjacent Allada; the desolation which ensued was so great, that it is impossible to be represented!
 The factory at Saber, once the king's town and Seat of Trade, was burnt to the ground, and in it a great quantity of merchandise.
 Forty Europeans were carried into captivity, to the King of Dahomey's camp at Ardrah, but after having been detained about 14 days, seven of them were released and are now returning hither; they gave a melancholy account of their treatment.
 This country, which was the pleasantest in all these parts, is now laid waste by fire and sword, and made a wilderness!